psdkumar/change-terminal/README.md

 # change-terminal
 Add Shortcuts for commands in terminal.

-Change the appearance of terminal
+And change the appearance of terminal

 ## Steps :
 * Download the three files and place them in home folder.